 “Will my insurance cover my visit?
 Are you in network with my insurance?” are understandably among the first questions many patients ask me.

-However, many insurance plans will reimburse, in full or in part, the fees my patients pay for care.
+It is very difficult for IBCLCs to become in network with most insurances, for a number of reasons I won’t go into here!
 The Affordable Care Act (Obamacare) mandates lactation coverage be offered to patients at no out-of-pocket cost; how well your insurance company complies with that can really vary.

 Please ask if you have further questions.
 I continue to seek ways to make lactation care more accessible and affordable for all.